DAR Logo

 • The chapter presented a silk flag and protective glass case to the Ambrose Call Park, Algona.
 This was placed in the shelter house.

 • A bronze plaque marking the site of the stockade (built in 1857 to help protect pioneers against hostile Sioux Indians) was placed on the building located at 120 E. State Street in Algona, Iowa, as part of the 50th anniversary of the chapter in 1973.
-This was a replacement plaque after Hub Clothing burned in 1970.
+This was a reconditioned plaque after the Hub Clothing building burned in 1970.

-Current activities by the Algona Chapter, NSDAR, include giving American Spirit (the DAR magazine) gift subscriptions to the Algona Public Library and the Laurens Public Library; celebrating American History Month in February with a display at the Algona Public Library; and providing a window display in a store window in Algona and at the Algona Public Library to celebrate Constitution Week in September.
+Current activities by the Algona Chapter include giving an American Spirit (the DAR magazine) gift subscription to the Algona Public Library; celebrating Constitution Week in September with a display at the Welcome Center in Algona and a display at the Public Library of Fenton; and numerous school events:

-A graduating senior with great interest in American history is the recipient of the chapter's contest scholarship award.
+• A graduating senior with great interest in American history is the recipient of the chapter's American History Award.

 The content contained herein does not necessarily represent the position of the NSDAR.